Shader Interfaces

 When a fragment stage is present in a pipeline, the fragment shader tile

-image variables decorated with Location
+image variables decorated with Location form an interface with the

 color attachments defined by the render pass instance.